-If you've been fortunate enough to travel from Paris to Provence on a regular basis, you will have spent quite a bit of time in our favorite train station, Gare de Lyon.
-When you're in the main hall you can't help thinking that this is exactly what a train station should look like — the long shed roof; passengers eagerly scanning the departure board for their track numbers; trains pulling up to the voies to take on waiting travelers.
+If you've been fortunate enough to travel from Paris to Provence on a regular basis, you will have spent quite a bit of time in our favorite Paris train station, Gare de Lyon.
+Standing in the main hall you can't help thinking that this is exactly what a train station should look like — a long shed roof; passengers eagerly scanning the departure board for their track numbers; trains pulling up to the voies to take on waiting travelers.

 Hall 1 at Gare de Lyon in 2006, photo by Mark Craft